Grab a bargain with the best charcoal grill under £100

 Cons

-• Instructions are a little vague
+• Some reviewers say the instructions are a little vague

 Best small BBQ under £100